ExtReMLapin/GLove-2D/README.md

 *Isometric static level

-*All resolutions compatible, with autoresizing (format will not change, just the size)
+*ALL resolutions AND Format compatible, with autoresizing , check it out, you'll like it.

-*Event system : createEvent(date, func)
+*Event system : createEvent(date, func) with ingame time (The RP Time, or call it however you want).

 *Time system (Paused if in main menu) (The Love Frame system will be paused and another love frame instance is going to be ran in the main menu)

-*Menus system with popups (See video) (Menus powered by Love frames)
+*Menus system with popups (See video) (Some menus are powered by Love frames)

-*Graph system (really nice but broken because our webserver is offline)
+*Graph system, see the midle thing on the blackboard

 *Error system reporting to master server (unfinished)

-*Save system (Save the given vars in save.lua)
+*Save system (Save the given vars in save.lua), unbfuscated for testing purposes.

-*Timer libs
+*Timer libs (Gmod-like)

 *Hook system (Gmod-like)

+* Soon : Threaded resource lib loading.

 ----------